Voice of Employees

 man

 When I joined the company, I was assigned to the Intellectual Property Division, where my duties included prosecuting patent applications for printer-related technologies and reviewing other companies' patents.
-Following this, I had the experience of being a trainee at a U.S. patent firm.
-Currently, I am engaged in rights utilization in Europe and China, in other words, liaison work.
-Working closely with local attorneys, I am promoting infringement verification, litigation procedures, negotiations with opponents, and so on.
-Through these activities, it is rewarding to contribute to the business by maintaining and improving the company's brand and technological superiority.
+Following this, I was sent to work as a trainee at a U.S. patent firm.
+Currently, I am engaged in liaison work of rights utilization in Europe and China.
+Working closely with local attorneys, I am engaged in things such as infringement verification, litigation procedures, and negotiations with opponents.
+It is rewarding to contribute to business through these activities that help to maintain and improve the company's brand and technological superiority.

-At Epson, we are engaged in IP activities through a mix of patents, trademarks, design rights, etc., and we have a team of members who have diverse experiences in handling the many types of work that we do.
-As an organization, we have the groundwork for people from all backgrounds to play an active role, and I think it is a great environment for people who are interested in and willing to tackle a variety of things.
+At Epson, we are engaged in a wide range of work that involve a mix of IP, from patents to trademarks to design rights, and we have a team of people who have diverse experience in handling the many types of work that we do.
+As an organization, we have created an environment that allows people from different backgrounds to thrive and actively engage with various interests.

-As for myself, my knowledge and experience in liaison work are still limited and I have a lot to learn.
-I would like to learn many things and improve my ability to respond to situations in cooperation with IP members, operations division members, outside attorneys, and other members of the company.
-I would also like to be able to plan and promote IP activities that contribute to the business at a higher level.
+As for me, my knowledge and experience in liaison work are still limited and I have a lot to learn.
+I want to learn as much as possible and improve my ability to respond to situations while working with the other members of the IP team, as well as people in the operations divisions, outside attorneys, and others.
+I would also like to be able to plan and implement IP activities that contribute to business at a higher level.

 More strategic patent acquisition activities in collaboration with the invention department